Xcel is cleaning up a radioactive water spill at Monticello plant

 "The public's exposure from a nuclear power plant should be zero," Huff said.

-Xcel said in a release it would examine the pipe the caused the leak to understand how it failed.
+Xcel said in a release it would examine the pipe that caused the leak to understand how it failed.

+Tritium levels from the Monticello leak are well below the NRC's safety thresholds, and the plant is not breaking regulations, said Viktoria Mitlyng, an NRC spokeswoman.
+Tritium leaks, she added, "are not uncommon for nuclear plants."

+Leaks are an issue for aging plants because tritium so easily mixes into water, said Edwin Lyman, the director of nuclear power safety at the Union of Concerned Scientists.
+So anywhere that water might escape from a nuclear plant, tritium could, too, he said.

 There have been unintended tritium releases at several power plants over the years.

+Xcel monitored groundwater near the Monticello plant for tritium long before the recent spill, and in 2009, it found tritium levels at 21,300 picocuries in a newly dug well at Monticello, according to a report from MPR.

-Xcel monitors groundwater near the Monticello plant for tritium.
-The company samples water from 18 wells, ranging from every month to every year, according to a January Xcel filing with the NRC.
-One well has had elevated tritium levels since 2009.
+The company typically samples water from 18 wells, ranging from every month to every year, according to a January Xcel filing with the NRC.
+One well at Monticello has had elevated tritium levels since 2009.

-That well is particularly affected by a likely "plume" of water containing tritium, Xcel said in the NRC filing.
+There already was a more diluted plume of tritium before the spill, Xcel said in the NRC filing.
 "The plume appears to be stagnant under the turbine building."
 The tritium "migrated" through the turbine building's concrete floor, the filing said.

 Despite that seepage, the highest level of tritium that Xcel has found since 2016 was less than half of the federal drinking water limit, the filing said.